bendamian/bendamian/README.md

 - 🌱 I’m currently learning **React**

-- 👯 I’m looking to collaborate on **Small JavaScript projects for portfolio**
+- 👯 I’m looking to collaborate on **Smal JavaScript projects for portfolio**

 - 📫 How to reach me **sridamian@gmail.com**